-Notification of intent to withdraw should be made to the Registrar's Office located at the respective campus indicated on the front of this agreement.
+Notification of intent to withdraw should be made to the Registrar's Office located at your campus.

-- (a) A student who withdraws after five days of scheduled class attendance but before completing 75% of the first academic year will be refunded a prorated amount of tuition, less the application fee (if applicable), less any unpaid charges.
-A student who withdraws after completing 75% or more of the first academic year is not entitled to a refund of tuition applicable to the first academic year.
-The percent of time attended is based on the number of days of attendance compared to the number of days in the academic year.
-Official withdrawal, for refund computation purposes, is the last date of recorded attendance. - (b) A student who withdraws during a subsequent academic year but before completing 75% of the subsequent academic year will be refunded a prorated amount of tuition applicable to the subsequent academic year, less any unpaid charges.
-A student who withdraws after completing 75% or more of the subsequent academic year is not entitled to a refund of tuition applicable to the subsequent academic year is not entitled to a refund of tuition applicable to the subsequent academic year.
+- (a) A student who withdraws after five days of scheduled class attendance, but before completing 75% of the first academic year will be refunded a prorated amount of tuition and fees, less the application fee (if applicable), less any unpaid charges.
+A student who withdraws after completing 75% or more of the first academic year is not entitled to a refund of tuition and fees applicable to the first academic year. - The percent of time attended is based on the number of days of attendance compared to the number of days in the academic year.
+Official withdrawal, for refund computation purposes, is the last day of recorded attendance. - A student who withdraws during a subsequent academic year but before completing 75% of the subsequent academic year will be refunded a prorated amount of tuition and fees applicable to the subsequent academic year, less any unpaid charges.
+A student who withdraws after completing 75% or more of the subsequent academic year is not entitled to a refund of tuition and fees applicable to the subsequent academic year.

 The percent of time attended is based on the number of days of attendance compared to the number of days in the subsequent academic year.
-Official withdrawal, for refund computation purposes, is the last date of recorded attendance.
+Official withdrawal, for refund computation purposes, is the last day of recorded attendance.

-PAYMENT OF REFUNDS: Refunds due to the student will be paid within 30 days of the date of determination of withdrawal.
-The refund policy is not conditional upon compliance with the school's student conduct code.
+Refunds due to the student will be paid within 30 days of the date of determination of withdrawal.
+The refund policy is not conditional upon compliance with the school's code of student conduct.

-FEDERAL RETURN OF TITLE IV FUNDS POLICY: Please refer to the catalog section titled "Federal Return of Title IV Funds Policy" or see the Financial Aid department at the respective campus indicated on the front of this agreement for further detail that may affect the return of federal funds.
+Please refer to the catalog section titled "Federal Return of Title IV Funds Policy" for further detail that may affect the return of federal funds.